Samueleonard/AIG-ModelMatching-For-MSFS2024/README.md

 - A custom VMR file is included to handle cases like alternate ICAO codes (e.g., Lufthansa Cityline or British Airways Shuttle).
 However, it does not account for typos, wrong callsigns, or unrealistic livery/aircraft combinations.

-### Third-Party VMR Recommendation
+### Third-Party VMRs

-Alternatively, use a third-party VMR file like [this one](https://flightsim.to/file/23365/full-vatsim-aig-beta-model-matching) by [BritishAvgeek](https://www.youtube.com/@BritishAvgeek).
+Alternatively, use a third-party VMR file like [this one](https://flightsim.to/file/23365/full-vatsim-aig-beta-model-matching) by [BritishAvgeek](https://www.youtube.com/@BritishAvgeek). **IMPORTANT** this file is outdated and may lead to some vpilot error messages, but overall may help improve coverage.

+My recommendation is to only use the included VMR file and not a 3rd party one, but it could be useful if you have specific usage requirements for one.

 To add it:
 1. Download the file.